kubernetes-sigs/cluster-api/docs/release/role-handbooks/release-lead/README.md

       3. Add the new release, `v1.11`, to the root level `metadata.yaml`.
       4. Remove old `metadata.yaml`'s that are not used anymore in clusterctl upgrade tests, the `test/e2e/data/shared/v1.7` folder in this example.
    4. Adjust cluster templates in `test/e2e/data/infrastructure-docker`:
       1. Create a new `v1.10` folder.
-It should be created based on the `main` folder and only contain the templates we use in the clusterctl upgrade tests (as of today `cluster-template` and `cluster-template-topology`).
+It should be created based on the `main` folder and only contain the files we use in the clusterctl upgrade tests (as of today `cluster-template-in-memory-topology.yaml` and `clusterclass-in-memory.yaml`).
       2. Remove old folders that are not used anymore in clusterctl upgrade tests, `test/e2e/data/infrastructure-docker/v1.7` in this example.
-   5. Add a new Makefile target
-         1. Create the new target, `generate-e2e-templates-v1.10` in this example.
-         1. Add the new target `v1.10` to `generate-e2e-templates`.
-         1. Potentially remove the Makefile target of versions that are not used anymore (if something was removed in 4.2)
-            1. In this example we removed `generate-e2e-templates-v1.7` and removed `v1.7` from `generate-e2e-templates`.
 2. Update `create-local-repository.py` and `tools/internal/tilt-prepare/main.go`: `v1.10.99` => `v1.11.99`.
-3. Make sure all tests are green (also run `pull-cluster-api-e2e-full-main` and `pull-cluster-api-e2e-workload-upgrade-1-27-latest-main`).
+3. Make sure all tests are green (also run `pull-cluster-api-e2e-main` and `pull-cluster-api-e2e-upgrade-.*`).

 Prior art: